radius-project/design-notes/cli/2024-06-04-aws-irsa-support.md

 Terraform provider requires AWS credentials in order to deploy recipes.
 Therefore rp's service-account will be annotated with AWS RoleARN.

 RP should be able to assume the role specified in the environment and use this to communicate with AWS.

+The environment id will be available in the application properties.
+Resources have application in resource properties.
+Both UCP and RP therefore should be able to fetch the roleARN